daiasjose08/DevOpsLab/Pre-requisites/readme.md

      The application should load (with no data)

+### Import Sample Data

-     7. Import some sample data
+ 1. Import some sample data

      Back in the solution, select Tables, Listing, The Import dropdow and select Import data from excel

      ![alt text](image-3.png)

-     8. Select the listings file extracted from the data files zip in step 2.
+ 2. Select the listings file extracted from the data files zip in step 2.

-     9. Select Import
+ 3. Select Import

      Repeat the last 3 steps for the other files in the zip file and upload data (in this order) for